Opening January 29th – April 2, 2026

 Architecture of Defeat

-The use of appropriated images from newspapers and magazines are recurrent in Bara’s practice to evoke a subtle awareness of how media influences our understanding of what we call reality.
-Organic matter such as real oranges makes us aware of the passage of time and our own vulnerability towards a complex society that seems to be losing the capacity to understand our position in history and in the world at large.
+The use of appropriated images from newspapers and magazines is recurrent in Bará’s practice, evoking a subtle awareness of how media shapes our understanding of what we call reality.
+Organic matter, such as real oranges, underscores the passage of time and our own vulnerability within a complex society—one that seems increasingly unable to understand our position in history and in the world at large.

 Adrián S. Bará (b.1982, Mexico City) lives and works in New York.
 His practice, at its core, explores the body and its relation to space, architecture and structures that define everyday life.
 His work occupies an intermediary position between abstraction, figuration and site-specific sculpture, a practice in which a concern for materiality, space and the human body constitutes a central force.
 The artist’s training as a filmmaker drives his narrative— pulling in from daily materials and positions to construct ‘sculpted situations’ that are meant to be activated by viewers as they project their own accounts into the objects that invite them to do so.
 Bará’s artwork often functions as archival traces of events—as stories that are meant to be intervened, challenged and transformed through act of looking.